qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 ### Blockchain characteristics

-* A public chain built with the Cosmos SDK, allowing to create an easy-to-develop-on protocol layer as infrastructure.
+* A public chain built with the Cosmos SDK, allowing the creation of an easy-to-develop-on protocol layer as infrastructure.
 * A Tendermint consensus providing a PoS consensus.
 * Smart contract execution and native tokens used for fees, block rewards for validators, gas for transfers, and the delegation of stakes to validators.
 * It could either be connected to the Cosmos Hub or serve as a hub for other zones: